The CEO's Job

 Market share responsibility.
 The CEO owns it.

 Market share responsibility.
 Who owns it?
-Advertising alone won’t provide you with the fuel to succeed in the global competitive market place.
+Advertising alone won’t provide you with the fuel to succeed in the globally competitive marketplace.
 Don’t misunderstand, a great ad campaign can provide a quick, short-lived bump.
-But long-term growth and market dominance requires more discipline and hard work than just hiring a great advertising agency.
+But long-term growth and market dominance require more discipline and hard work than just hiring a great advertising agency.

 Success has its roots in your brand promise, not just in the way you communicate it.